Global Health and Human Rights

 “We’re educating professionals who can think about public health — not just as abstract policies, but as actual programs — at the community level”

-John Mazzeo, anthroplogy professor, DePaul University
+John Mazzeo, anthropology professor, DePaul University

 “That’s what we do so well in the liberal arts and social sciences—we widen perspectives,” adds De Maio.
 “We are all connected.
 At times that connection brings out uncomfortable truths: We benefit from the sufferings of others.
 For example, U.S. pharmaceutical companies conduct clinical trials—say for HIV drugs or cancer treatments—on populations of poor people who will never be able to afford the medicine once it comes to market.
 Working in global health means bringing connections like those into the open and trying to think of ways to make the world more just.”